slhubler/RepData_PeerAssessment1/PA1_template.md

 ### Preprocessing
 *date* and *interval* are combined into *datetime* (POSIXct format).
-The new *time* variable is derived from *datetime* Note that the column labeled "interval" is a time formatted as HHMM, which makes it awkward for plotting and requiring more complex handling.
+The new *time* variable is derived from *datetime*.
+Note that the column labeled *interval* is a time formatted as HHMM, which makes it awkward for plotting and requiring more complex handling to avoid spurious flat sections (e.g. between 155 and 200).

 ```r